Collab Group: London Capital Colleges

-The College of North West London is split across two campuses in Brent.
+The College of North West London, part of United Colleges Group, is split across two campuses in Brent.
 With 500 employer partnerships, the college prides itself on getting its 10,000 students ready for work or more education.
 A Constructions Skills Centre has been developed by the college in nearby King’s Cross.

 Lewisham Southwark College is a further education college with three campuses in Southwark, Lewisham and Deptford.
 The college boasts 13,000 students and close to 500 apprentices.
 LeSoCo's specialisms include performing arts, ICT and construction and have recently invested £41 million into modern Southwark campus facilities.

 London South East Colleges is the leading college in the South East London area, comprising 3 distinct colleges spread across campuses in Bexley, Greenwich and Bromley.
 The group provides vocational programmes and apprenticeship training to over 25,000 students.